CMihai99/fyndro/Documentation/admin-guide/README.md

 ## Compiling

-For help on compiling, read [/process/Compiling.md](https://github.com/CMihai99/fyndro/blob/main/Documentation/process/Compiling.md) which goes in detail about the minimum version numbers required for compiling Fyndro.
+For help on compiling, read the [compiling](https://github.com/CMihai99/fyndro/blob/main/Documentation/process/Compiling.md) file which goes in detail about the minimum version numbers required for compiling Fyndro.

 ## Software requirements